the-color-blue/RAACE/README.md

 # RAACE
-# stands for Racing and Applied Creative Engineering
+# Stands for Racing and Applied Creative Engineering
 # contact bluekennedysf@gmail.com if you want to learn more